-In 2016, the operating partnership was reimbursed an aggregate of \$933,588 from Dorchester Minerals Oklahoma LP and Maecenas Minerals, L.L.P., our wholly-owned subsidiaries, pursuant to Administrative Service Agreements or office lease agreements.
+In 2017, the operating partnership was reimbursed an aggregate of \$421,588 from Dorchester Minerals Oklahoma LP and Maecenas Minerals, L.L.P., our wholly-owned subsidiaries, pursuant to Administrative Service Agreements or office lease agreements.
 The operating partnership provided the wholly-owned subsidiaries services related to accounting, internal controls, management of data processing systems, preparation of all federal and state tax reports, service as paymaster, preparation of periodic financial statements and banking and other financial relationships.
-The operating partnership was reimbursed for the payment of all direct and indirect costs and expenses incurred in the performance of the services provided, including without limitation, (i) attributable secretarial, telephone, office rent and other office expenses, (ii) attributable salaries and other compensation expenses of employees, officers and directors, (iii) other attributable administrative expenses, (iv) travel expenses, (v) legal and accounting costs and expenses and (vi) expenses incurred in providing or obtaining such other professional, technical, administrative services and advice as deemed necessary or desirable.
-Reimbursements made pursuant to the Administrative Service Agreements were not also made pursuant to the Amended and Restated Agreement of Limited Partnership.
+The operating partnership was reimbursed for the payment of all direct and indirect costs and expenses incurred in the performance of the services provided, including without limitation, (i) attributable telephone, office rent and other office expenses, (ii) attributable salaries and other compensation expenses of employees, officers and directors, (iii) other attributable administrative expenses, (iv) travel expenses, (v) legal and accounting costs and expenses and (vi) expenses incurred in providing or obtaining such other professional, technical, administrative services and advice as deemed necessary or desirable.
+Reimbursements made pursuant to the Administrative Service Agreements were not also made pursuant to the Partnership Agreement.